rwf2/Rocket/site/guide/6-state.md

   1. Configure the databases in `Rocket.toml`.
   2. Associate a request guard type and fairing with each database.
-  3. Use the request guard to retrieve a connection in a handler.
+  3. Use the request guard to retrieve and use a connection in a handler.

 Presently, Rocket provides built-in support for the following databases: